José Luis Villanueva: International career

 Villanueva represented Chile internationally at the under-20 level at the 2001 South American U-20 Championship and under-23 level during the preolympic qualifications in 2004, and represented the adult squad since 2003.

 After football

 After his retirement, he continued playing football at amateur level for the club Alianza of La Reina.
 At the same time, he writes a popular "opinion piece" about football in PrensaFútbol.com and works as a football commentator in both TV and radio programs.
 Currently, he works for both ESPN Chile and Radio Pauta.

 Since 2016, he has an undertaking called "The Football Experience" which helps amateur football players to live an experience as a professional footballer, organizing matches around the world.

 Personal life

-He also is married with 30-year-old journalist, Fernanda Bünzli.
+He is married to 30-year-old journalist, Fernanda Bünzli.
 He likes to travel around the world and he hopes he could write in the future about his experiences.
 He hopes to end his career with his favorite Chilean squad Universidad Católica and then study a professional career.